 - Select "Student Services & Account Information," then "Registration."

 - Look up courses to add.
 On the "Registration" page, select "Class Schedule Search."
 (You may also select "Register/Add/Drop Classes" and then "Class Search.")
 In either case, be sure to choose the proper semester or term, and choose a UAF campus from the list of campuses.
-(A key for abbreviations, acronyms, etc., is available under "Course Finder Definitions" at the UAF Course Finder site.)

 - Add your classes.
 In the "Add Classes Worksheet" on the "Register/Add/Drop Classes" page, enter the course reference numbers (CRNs) of the classes you wish to take.